-After successful completion of the required training and exam you will be listed as an NRCME examiner in the National FMCSA Registry.
+After successful completion of this training program, you may register for your NRCME number on the above website, and after successful completion of the exam you will be listed as an NRCME examiner in the National FMCSA Registry.

 After participating in this educational activity, the learner will have an understanding of the following seven core content curriculum areas that are mandated by the Federal Motor Carrier Administration for NRCME candidates